danieldeutsch/repro/models/thompson2020/Readme.md

         {"candidate": "The candidate", "references": ["The reference"]}
     ]
     macro, micro = model.predict_batch(inputs)
+    ```
+    `macro` is the average Prism score across inputs, and `micro` is the score per input.

+- Prism-src
+    - Description: A reference-free machine translation metric based on paraphrasing
+  - Name: `thompson2020-prism-src`
+  - Usage:
+    ```python
+    from repro.models.thompson2020 import PrismSrc
+    model = PrismSrc()
     inputs = [
         {"candidate": "The candidate", "sources": ["The source"]}
     ]
     macro, micro = model.predict_batch(inputs)
     ```
-    `macro` is the average Prism score across inputs, and `micro` is the score per input.
+    `macro` is the average Prism-src score across inputs, and `micro` is the score per input.

 - Prism as an MT model
   - Description: Uses Prism as a machine translation model